Condenser dryers use moisture and heat to dry clothes. They don’t need vents, which is one of the many reasons countless people consider getting them.

 Pros of Condenser Clothes Dryers

-- Condenser clothes dryers don’t need to be vented – they don’t put out exhaust or excess gases, which means they’re sealed units.
+- Condenser clothes dryers don’t need to be vented – they don’t put out exhaust or excess gasses, which means they’re sealed units.
 Instead, all of the escaped heat is recycled through the condenser coils, allowing the heater to dry your clothes faster.
 In addition, without a vent, you can save money on HVAC installations.

 - You can reuse the greywater for plants and soil around your yard – HVAC Buzz recommends using the leftover water from your condenser dryer for your garden.
 While the water isn’t safe for consumption, it’ll help your plants grow exponentially.
 Thus, you’ll save money on your water bill in the long run.